1ugia/bankTech/README.md

 ## User stories
 ```
 As a user,
-So that i have a place to keep my money safe,
+So that I have a place to keep my money safe,
 I'd like to open an account.

 As a user,